Submit a film

 - Best Climbing Film - Climbing, mountaineering, bouldering, indoor climbing - all types of climbing.

-- Best Running Film - Running, racing, jogging, orienteering - all types of running.
+- Best Running Film - Ultra running, racing, jogging, orienteering - all types of running.

 - Best Spirit Of Adventure Film - The essence of what ShAFF is about: stepping way outside of the usual comfort zones, being out there on a limb, totally committed.

 - Best Artistic Film - To recognise cinematic creativity.

 - Best Short Film - All films under 10 minutes long automatically considered.*

 - Best Soundtrack - To recognise the best overall sound experience in a film.

 - Best Women In Adventure Film - To recognise the best film made by or featuring women in a lead role.

 Either £100 or equivalent value in equipment will be awarded to the winning film in each category, with £200 to the Best Film winner.